Krishan00007/C-program-notes/c program.c.md

 enter second number:10
 The result is:200.00
 ```
-## 15:To call a patterns of face and calculator
+## 15:Write a code to call a patterns of face and calculator
 ```
 // call a pattern of face or calculator
              #include<stdio.h>